 Things to see & do in Verona

 A lot of people overlook Verona for Venice, but this charming ancient city is a great place to explore.
 It’s a small city, so you’ll have more than enough time in 2 days to take in the key attractions while keeping a leisurely pace.
-It’s also a lovely city for enjoying some downtime – you’ll want to make the most of the delicious food and wine at some of the authentic trattorie.

-As a city that’s known for its beautiful, historical buildings, Verona Cathedral, Basilica of Saint Anastasia as well as the Verona Arena are all impressive and pretty.
-If you love gawking at glorious views, you’ll also want to head to Piazzale Castel San Pietro where you’ll find panoramas of the city.
+If you love good views, you’ll also want to head to Piazzale Castel San Pietro where you’ll find panoramas of the city.
 I recommend going at sunset for extra romantic vibes!

 This is also a good city for a leisurely honeymoon – there are places like the Giusti Gardens which is a lovely palace and classic Italian garden that’s really picturesque for an afternoon stroll.

 If you have extra time and feel you’ve seen enough of the city, you could also take a day trip to Lake Garda from Verona.
-There are quick, direct trains from Verona to Desenzano del Garda and Peschiera del Garda, or you could take an organised day tour.

 Where to stay in Verona